peterhuszar/cv/index.md

 ```
 - Organized and persistent Software Developer.
-- Committed to clean code.
 - Strong undersatnding of hardware level concepts.
 - Spent more than 3 years in the space industry.
-- PhD student on the side.
+- PhD student in the field of Drones.
 - Curious and self-motivated learner.
 - Avid drone enthusiast and builder.
 - Enjoying being a part of an international team.